AlaskaDav/Restaurant-Rating/README.md

 - Collected data through .csv files from MsExcel.
 - Uploading the data into PowerQuery for Cleaning and analysing the contents of the data
 - Requested for data clarification and data validity.
+- Conecting the tables together using the approriate Primary key and the foreign key.
 - Loaded the data into PowerBi for visualization and Presentation.
 - Providing insights, presenting informations and advice.
 - Creating outstanding reports for end user understanding, board of directors and shareholders.